bitcoin-dex/bitcoin-dex/bitcoin-dex.md

 # Bitcoin DeFi Vision
-The Bitcoin DEX originates in my wish list for decentralised finance on bitcoin:
+The Bitcoin DEX originates in the following wish list for decentralised finance on bitcoin:

 1. An algorithmic stablecoin, "USDx", on top of bitcoin.
 2. Decentralised exchange with high liquidity for BTC/USDx.